 And, content marketing is important for small business SEO the same as for larger, national businesses.
 Your local business needs to invest in developing unique content to drive traffic into your store.

 Ditch the mobile website

 Mobile websites are going the way of the dodo bird.
 Instead, invest in a responsive design for your website — one that responds to the screen capabilities of whatever device your customer is using.
 That way, the user gets a seamless experience as they move between devices, which is increasingly common.

 Watch for vertical online marketing intermediaries

 ZocDoc and Uber are becoming the go-to places for healthcare and cabs, respectively.
-New vertical marketing companies help local marketing for companies by providing not just links back to the local business, but generating more visits to local businesses by mastering SEO within their vertical to bring more traffic in to search for local providers.
+New vertical marketing companies help local marketing for companies by providing not just links back to the local business but generating more visits to local businesses by mastering SEO within their vertical to bring more traffic into a search for local providers.
 Both sites offer a central location where searchers can find local businesses (physicians and dentists, or cabs) fitting their search criterion.

 Need marketing help to support business growth?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.